timroes/www.timroes.de/content/posts/javascript-tooling-jungle.md

 **[UglifyJS](https://github.com/mishoo/UglifyJS2)** is a commonly used postprocessor for JavaScript, that will minify your code in size, remove unused and dead code - kind of what *ProGuard* does in the Java world.
+If you are interested in advanced loading size optimizations, you can also have a look at my [Optimizing your webpage for 10k](post:optimizing-for-10k) article.

 **[ESLint](http://eslint.org/)** and **[JSHint](http://jshint.com/)** are linting tools,
 that will check your code for possible bad (or even buggy) code.
 They also offer options